hornbill/goLDAPUserImport/README.md

 #### UserManagerMapping
 * Action - (Both | Update | Create) - When to Set the User Manager On Create, On Update or Both
 * Enabled - Turns on or off the Manager Import
-* Attribute - The LDAP Attribute to use for the name of the Manager ,Any value wrapped with [] will be treaded ad an LDAP field
+* Attribute - The LDAP Attribute to use for the name of the Manager ,Any value wrapped with [] will be treaded as an LDAP field
 * GetIDFromName - Lookup Hornbill User Id From Name, The Managers Name matched in the Regex must explicitly match the full name in Hornbill (true | false)
 * Regex - Optional Regex String to Match the Name from an DSN String
 * Reverse - Reverse the Name String Matched from the Regex (true | false)
+* ManagerSearchField - Change the User profile feild that is being searched on, default is h_name

 #### LDAPAttributes
 * Array of Attributes to query from the LDAP Server, only Attributes specified here can be used in the LDAPMapping